scams-research/scams-research.github.io/scattering-school/index.md

 The school is being organised by the SCAMs@bristol research group in conjunction with Diamond Light Source and ISIS Neutron and Muon Source.

-The event is free to attend but places are limited, registrations will open on the *2nd September 2024*.
+The event is free to attend but places are limited, [register here](https://forms.gle/u2aJh5zLNrrVkDZR6).